riderjensen/usabilityTesting/README.md

 * Post javascript results to the test with all the answers to the questions
 * Store the response in the same file each time and change out the body text?
 Then we dont have to reload JS?
 * Add event listener on window lose focus so that we could show a message to user that tester is not active on it?
+* Store a cookie on user browser with their DB ID so that any time they load a page with rec.js, we read the cookie and send that into the DB along with the current URL?
+This would potentially fix the issue of not knowing where people are going?
+[Stack Overflow](https://stackoverflow.com/questions/26021281/set-cookie-with-js-for-whole-domain-not-specific-page)

 ## Codepen links